Compensating Factors Considered By Lenders On Manual Underwriting

 What Is A Good Compensating Factor?

-The layers of risk a mortgage lender is faced with needs to be offset by one or many compensating factors for borrowers with weak credit and financial profile.
+The layers of risk a mortgage lender is faced with needs to be offset by one or many comp factors for borrowers with weak credit and financial profile.

-- Compensating factors are viewed as positive strength on borrowers
+- Comp factors are viewed as positive strength on borrowers

-- Compensating Factors offsets the risk factors lender faces
+- Comp Factors offsets the risk factors lender faces

 - It also helps demonstrate borrowers willingness and ability to pay the mortgage loan